ZXShady/zxshady.github.io/behind_the_templates_enchantum.md

     }();
     // second group the strings into a single array constexpr auto grouped_strings = [total_string_length](){
-        // The array is initialized to zero (the null terminator)
+        // The array valued are all initialized to zero (the null terminator)
-        // the gaps we skip is filled with them automaticly. std::array<char,total_string_length> strings{};
+        // the gaps we skip is filled with them automaticly so no ned to explicitly set them std::array<char,total_string_length> strings{};
         for(std::size_t i =0;auto [e,s] : entries<E>) {
             s.copy(strings.data()+i,s.size());